kreshuklab/plant-seg/README.md

 docker run -it --rm -v PATH_TO_DATASET:/root/datasets -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY wolny/plantseg
 ```

-this will start the plantseg GUI application. `PATH_TO_DATASET` is the path to the directory on the docker host where the data to be processed are stored.
+this will start the plantseg GUI application.
+Replace `PATH_TO_DATASET` by the directory on the host machine that you want to mount (i.e. this is the path where your data is stored on your computer). `/root/datasets` is the directory inside the Docker container and this is where you should navigate the PlantSeg GUI to find your files.

 ### Windows 10
 - [Install Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/install/).